Lead Generation VS Brand Identity – Is Patience A Virtue?

 Brand Identity Defined

-If you see a large yellow M you know it’s a McDonalds.
+If you see a large yellow M you know it’s a McDonalds and expect fast food.
 If you buy a product from Amazon you know the delivery will be quick.
-If you purchase a car from Aston Martin, you know that it will be impeccably built.
+If you purchase a car from Aston Martin, you know that it will be impeccably built and your sex appeal will go through the roof (male or female).

 This is brand identity – the means a business uses to create an association with their customer base and to build their reputation.
 Brand identity can cover a wide range of areas; from a company logo or colour scheme, to business operation and product ranges.